-The -process-struct-trees option will trim the structure tree (the data which forms the logical structure of the PDF).
+The -process-struct-trees option used in conjunction with any splitting command will trim the structure tree (the data which forms the logical structure of the PDF) for each output file.
 In its absence, the structure tree is preserved wholesale in each output file.